"LET CHILDREN STUDY" SCHOLARSHIPS FOR ORPHAN AND VULNERABLE CHILDREN N MEKI, ETHIOPIA

 Enrollment, regular school attendance, and the submission of grades twice a year to our social workers is mandatory to be part of this program.
 Non-compliance of the mandatory requirements will put an end to the beneficiary status of the child.

 Most of the beneficiaries attend public schools whose costs are covered by the Pablo Horstmann Foundation.
-However, in 2019, 14 children received scholarships from private schools.
+Few of them receive scholarships from private schools.

 In the summer, when school comes to an end, a big ceremony is organized in which students with excellent grades are honored for their great achievements.
 The ceremony is mainly a recognition of merits and efforts but over time it has become also an important traditional event to strengthen the relationship between the families of the Meki community and the Pablo Horstmann Foundation.